 Visit Inverness Loch Ness

-Visit Inverness Loch Ness has used Scotland’s Year of Stories as an opportunity to showcase the Inverness and Loch Ness area and all that there is for visitors to see, feel and experience.
+Visit Inverness Loch Ness used Scotland’s Year of Stories to showcase the Inverness and Loch Ness area.
+They celebrated all that there is for visitors to see, feel, and experience.

 Dive into Visit Inverness Loch Ness' Year of Stories activity

 Loch Ness is synonymous with the legendry tale of the Loch Ness Monster, which is known the world over.
-As part of their Year of Stories activity, Visit Inverness Loch Ness have used Nessie as inspiration for a heart-warming new film, which captures the tales and stories of Nessie being passed to friends and family by well-known faces and locals in the film.
+As part of their Year of Stories activity, Visit Inverness Loch Ness used Nessie as inspiration for a heart-warming new film. it captured the tales and stories of Nessie being passed to friends and family by well-known faces and locals in the film.

-The result was a highly impactful, humorous film which captures an authentic way which visitors can experience the mystical tale and legend.
+The result was a highly impactful, humorous film.
+It showed an authentic way which visitors can experience the mystical tale and legend.

 Discover Our Stories at Visit Inverness Loch Ness

 They also worked with writer Graeme Johncock to share the stories of Scotland in and around Inverness Loch Ness.
-Each story is an authentic tale, usually with an important message hidden under the surface, exploring everything the region has to offer beyond the tales of Nessie.
-These stories feature a wide range of well-known, and lesser known places; including Cawdor Castle, Bowhunter Archery, Fort George, Beauly Priory, Glen Affric and more.
-Read more about these local stories.
+Each story is an authentic tale, usually with an important message hidden under the surface.
+They explore everything the region has to offer beyond the tales of Nessie.
+These stories feature a wide range of well-known, and lesser known places.
+These include Cawdor Castle, Bowhunter Archery, Fort George, Beauly Priory, Glen Affric and more.
+Read more about these local stories on the Visit Inverness Loch Ness website.

 We asked Michael Golding, CEO of Visit Inverness Loch Ness to share some insight into their campaign that captures Scotland's Year of Stories themes so well.